This is the manual for

 ZoB = ZoGCZ * (Vfloat+1) / 2 ZoR = ZoGCZ – ZoB ZoG = ZoR ZoODD = 2 * ZoR ZoEVEN = ZoR / 2 + ZoB

 So it is possible to get a complete characterization with a single run of atlc2.
 In theory this works.
 In practice, the results are often off by more than 5%.
-The problem is that the asymmetry in the excitation results in an unbalanced charge, which makes ZoGCZ inappropriate for determining ZoODD.
-You could derive C from the L and Rs run.
-But it is probably best to make two runs that find ZoODD and ZoEVEN directly.
+The problem is that the asymmetry results in an unbalanced charge.
+The resulting radiation for this partial result does not resemble the radiation of the circuit used properly.
+L and Rs understates the radiation, while C and Gp overstates it.
+To get accurate results, make two runs that find ZoODD and ZoEVEN directly.